 European Hydrogen Bank

-The European Hydrogen Bank is one of key initiatives announced by the European Commission for 2023.
-Its establishment was announced in the State of the European Union address on 14th September 2022 by the Commission President.
+The European Hydrogen Bank is one of key initiatives announced by the European Commission in 2023, to be deployed in the subsequent 2 years.
 The aim of the Bank is to bridge the investment gap between supply and demand of renewable hydrogen to achieve the REPowerEU targets.
-The main framework of the Bank was detailed in a communication issued in March 2023.

-The Hydrogen Bank is an instrument implemented by DG CLIMA, consisting of two new financing mechanisms to support RFNBO hydrogen production: one for production within the EU and one for international production (essentially referring to imports).
-The Bank aims to unlock private investments in the hydrogen value chain by connecting supply with demand from European off takers, acting as a steppingstone for a global renewable hydrogen market.
-The Bank governance is structured into four pillars: the domestic financing mechanisms, the international financing mechanism, transparency and coordination for demand visibility, and lastly coordination and facilitation of financial blending.
+The Hydrogen Bank is an instrument implemented by DG CLIMA, consisting of two new financing mechanisms to support RFNBO hydrogen production (an later also low-carbon hydrogen in certain scenarios): one for production within the EU and one for international production, i.e. imports.
+The Bank governance is structured in four pillars: domestic financing mechanisms, international financing mechanism, transparency and coordination for demand visibility, and coordination and facilitation of financial blending.

 Domestic market

 Under the first pillar, the goal is to support the creation of a domestic market through an auction-based mechanism under the EU Innovation Fund.
-The first auction (IF23 Auction) was launched in November 2023 and ran until February 2024, with the following objectives:
+The first auction (IF23 Auction) was launched in November 2023 and ran until February 2024.

-The auction had as its aim to support RFNBO production (as defined in the Renewable Energy Directive), with the bid price as the requested unit contribution (fixed premium) per kg of RFNBO hydrogen production, which will be paid for a maximum of 10 years.
+The auction aimed to support RFNBO production (as defined in the Renewable Energy Directive), with the bid price as the requested unit contribution (fixed premium) per kg of RFNBO hydrogen production, which will be paid for a maximum of 10 years.
 Only projects with a minimum installed capacity of 5 MW electrolysis were eligible.
-The budget of the first auction was €800 million.
+The budget for the first auction was €800 million.

 On 30 April 2024, the results of the European Hydrogen Bank’s first competitive bidding were released.
 Seven renewable hydrogen projects across the EU will receive a total of 720 € million, with a plan to produce 1.58 million tonnes of renewable hydrogen over ten years, avoiding more than 10 million tonnes of CO2 emissions.